hisma_flutter 0.4.0 copy "hisma_flutter: ^0.4.0" to clipboard

 );

 We are using a new creator, the [PagelessCreator].
-It expects a show function and an event that will be used in case of the pageless route is popped.
+It expects a present function and an event that will be fired in case of the pageless route is popped alongside with the return value of the function as the arg argument.

 Run the app and if you also use visma you will see something similar: